 Odin 3.09 → Click Here

-- Download and extract the Odin package on your desktop and place the CWM recovery and CF-Auto-Root files on desktop.
+- Download and extract the Odin package on your desktop and place the CWM recovery and CF-Auto-Root files on the desktop.

 - Boot your device into the Download mode: